6 Ways to Help Local Shelters Without Committing to Full-Time Pet Parenthood

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-Newsflash: Adopting a pet isn’t the only way to help a dog or cat in need.
-Most animal shelters and rescue organizations are underfunded and short-staffed, which is to say their resources are spread pretty thin and they can use all the support they can get.
+Most animal shelters and rescue organizations are underfunded and short-staffed, and they can use all the support they can get.
 From volunteering in person (think: walking dogs, cuddling cats) to volunteering your skills (photography, graphic design), there’s a niche for everyone.
-Here, a few of the myriad ways in which you can lend a helping hand in finding homes for the six to eight million homeless pets who pass through the shelter system each year in the U.S.
+Here are six of the many ways in which you can help the six to eight million homeless pets who pass through the shelter system each year in the U.S.

 Maybe fostering isn’t your thing because your landlord doesn’t allow pets, or you just know you’ll end up keeping all 12 kittens from that litter you bottle-fed.
 Volunteering at your local shelter may be the next best thing.
-At many overcrowded shelters, volunteers are the best way for a dog to get a long walk, with time to sniff and play and connect with a person before heading back inside.
+At many overcrowded shelters, volunteers help pups get that long walk they need, with time to sniff and play and connect with a person before heading back inside.
 Cats don’t need walks, but they still need affection and socialization.
 So, if you’re a cat person, head to your local shelter and go cage by cage doling out kitty cuddles.

 Rescue organizations also rely on volunteers to handle (read: show off) animals at adoption events and talk to prospective adopters.
 But if you’re more the behind-the-scenes type, ask your local shelter how else you can help — perhaps their adoption space needs a fresh coat of paint to make it more inviting?
 If you’re not afraid to roll up your sleeves, your local shelter will surely find something for you to help with.